 I received a PhD in atmospheric sciences from the University of Arizona in 1998.
 My research interests are in the area of satellite remote sensing.
-Currently I am working with a team to develop and implement a new active microwave system to determine the concentrations of water vapor and other trace gases in the atmosphere.
+Currently I am working with a team

 I have been the instructor for Atmospheric Sciences 336 for 15 years.
 I have also taught a Atmospheric Sciences 170, which is a TIER I natural sciences elective.